claudiorogerio/VisualBoolean/README.md

-# Algebra Visualizer
+# Visual Boolean
-Write your personal algebra or boolean codes
+Visualize your equations on boolean algebra

 - Use <kbd>s</kbd> button to see algebra or boolean options
 - Use <kbd>h</kbd> button to see help menu